ga4gh/data-security/AAI/AAIConnectProfile.md

         an OPTIONAL feature of an Visa Issuer), then the Claim Clearinghouse MUST use the updated GA4GH Claims and ignore the original GA4GH Claim values in the Visa Access Token.
-If the Claim Clearinghouse is unable to adjust for the the updated GA4GH Claims, then it MUST act as though the the token was revoked.
+If the Claim Clearinghouse is unable to adjust for the updated GA4GH Claims, then it MUST act as though the token was revoked.

 ### GA4GH JWT Format